lyndonyz/GameVerse/README.md

 Message in the group chat if we are working on a specific file etc.

+## Using Visual Studio Code to Pull Stuff

+I can't remember exactly how it works, but it should tell you when theres something to pull when in the branch tab.
+If not, before you do something on a file, make sure that you click the pull button (the solid arrow pointing to a circle) as well as the refresh button.

 Thats about it.
 Any questions, as before message me,
 <br>Luki